ovrheat/raspberry_rtl_wh1080/README.md

 So that's my try to integrate some borrowed-from-the-web code to read BMP085 data to an rtl_433 snapshot to build this all-in-one solution for the WH1080.

 Looking at the code you'll may find that it's not such elegant, but it's a kind of test and it's working fine to me.
-It's tested with a RaspberryPi Model B, also with a B+ model, Raspbian Jessie (2015-11-21), a nameless USB DVB-T RTL2832U dongle and a BMP180 sensor.
+It's tested with a RaspberryPi model B (also tested with a B+ model), Raspbian Jessie (2015-11-21), a nameless USB DVB-T RTL2832U dongle and a BMP180 sensor.
 It should compile and work happily to the Raspberry Pi 2 too.

 I have stripped all of the devices modules from rtl_433 source, leaving active only the **'Fine Offset WH1080 weather station'** one to keep the resources use at minimum, but I think that to re-add modules to support some other device should be not so difficult.